martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 `GET /schedule?hours=24` returns a normalized, read-only view of the combined OSPy schedule. `hours` accepts `1..168` and defaults to 24.
-A calendar day can instead be selected with `date=YYYY-MM-DD`.
-Each item includes:
+A calendar day can instead be selected with `date=YYYY-MM-DD`; `date=today` selects the current local OSPy day and is the recommended source for the mobile Home timeline.
+Intervals outside the requested half-open time range are always discarded, including old completed runs returned by legacy scheduler history.
+Each item
+includes:

 - stable `station_id`, station number and name;
 - `program_id`, program name and manual/program origin;